trickvi/spd-data-uk-cabinet-office/README.md

 # UK Cabinet Office Spend Publishing

-This repository is a dataset for a [Spend Pulishing Dashboard](https://github.com/okfn/spend-publishing-dashboard).
+This repository is a dataset for a [Spend Publishing Dashboard](https://github.com/okfn/spend-publishing-dashboard).

+All data is in the `data/*` directory.

 The `publishers.csv` and `sources.csv` files have ben scraped from [data.gov.uk](http://data.gov.uk).